veggiemonk/awesome-docker/README.md

 - [footloose](https://github.com/weaveworks/footloose) - Spin containers that look like Virtual Machines - By [@dlespiau](https://github.com/dlespiau)
 - [forward2docker](https://github.com/bsideup/forward2docker) :skull: - Utility to auto forward a port from localhost into ports on Docker containers running in a boot2docker VM by [@bsideup](https://github.com/bsideup)
 - [Lando](https://github.com/lando/lando) - Lando is for developers who want to quickly specify and painlessly spin up the services and tools needed to develop their projects.
 By [Tandem](https://thinktandem.io/)
-- [lazydocker](https://github.com/jesseduffield/lazydocker) - The lazier way to manage everything docker.
-A simple terminal UI for both docker and docker-compose, written in Go with the gocui library.
-By [@jesseduffield](https://github.com/jesseduffield)
 - [Vagga](https://github.com/tailhook/vagga) - Vagga is a containerisation tool without daemons.
 It is a fully-userspace container engine inspired by Vagrant and Docker, specialized for development environments by [@tailhook](https://github.com/tailhook/)

 ### Garbage Collection